 #11.
 Pay Only for What You Drive

 That is yet another way to lower your insurance based on the miles you drive.
 There are certain services that give the opportunity to pay only for what you use.
 One example is certain mobile providers let you pay only for the minutes you use.

 The same exists with car insurance.
 It is the so-called black box insurance.
 The insurer installs a device in your car to track the miles you drive.
 Then you are obliged to pay-per-mile only for the miles you drive.

 However, bear in mind that the company won’t track only the miles.
 It will also monitor when you drive and your driving behavior to determine the amount of discount you get.
 If you are a skilled driver here is a chance to monetize that even further.

 #12.
 Get Down to Studying

-All new drivers are in a way discriminated by insurance companies with outrageously expensive premium prices.
+Most insurance companies in a way discriminate against all new drivers with outrageously expensive premium prices.
 Insurance providers simply say new drivers are a very high-risk group.
 And that can’t be denied.

-No experience behind the wheel and driving cheap cars.
-Often speeding and other dangerous driving behaviors are also typical for youngsters.
+No experience behind the wheel, driving old and dangerous cars, speeding very often.
+These are just a few of the dangerous driving behaviors that are typical for youngsters.
 However, this is an obvious generalization.
-It is just impossible that all new drivers are reckless and irresponsible.
+It’s just not possible that all new drivers are reckless and irresponsible.

 But how would insurance companies know you are not like your peers?
 Simple.
 They will peek into another area of your life that can show you are smart and mindful.
 Your behavior as a student.